Punta Gorda? Can you really live in Punta Gorda?

 But, everybody did a great job afterward, and today there are only a few scars still visible.
 The city looks beautiful again – maybe more beautiful than ever before?
 The historical part of the city now has cobblestone streets and gas streetlights.
 The residential area also features brick streets lined with huge royal palm trees.
 Old Florida-era tin-roofed homes with wide front porches are creating this unique „Old Florida Flair,” that everybody likes so much.
 Several old buildings, like the A.C.
 Freeman House, were authentically restored and serve as a museum now.
 If you want to learn more about Punta Gorda’s history, this might be a starting point.

-Now, let us get back to the Question: “Can you live in Punta Gorda?
+Now, let us get back to the question: “Can you live in Punta Gorda?

-Ask a local teenager, and he will tell you that Punt Gorda is a big retirement community…and that sucks.
+Ask a local teenager, and he will tell you that Punta Gorda is a big retirement community…and that sucks.
 Well, from his perspective he is probably right, but who asks a teenager for advice.
 Less than 3% of the residents are in the 18-25 age bracket, but almost 50% are older than 60.
 There are not too many leisure time activities for younger people.
 Nobody wants to study all day long for school, right?
 Where is the fun?

 Now, if you are retired or semi-retired, 55+, and married, the picture is different.
-With its small town feel, waterfront parks, a vast system of pathways for walking and bicycling, and an extensive collection of independent shops and restaurants, Punta Gorda is catering directly to the 50+ clientele.
+With its small-town feel, waterfront parks, a vast system of pathways for walking and bicycling, and an extensive collection of independent shops and restaurants, Punta Gorda is catering directly to the 50+ clientele.
 Charlotte Harbor and the Peace River offer excellent recreational fishing and spectacular boating opportunities.

-The water is perfect for sailing boats, power boats and small crafts, like kayaks, paddleboards, and canoes alike.
+The water is perfect for sailing boats, powerboats, and small crafts, like kayaks, paddle-boards, and canoes alike.
 If you want to leave the fish alone for a while, you can play a round of golf instead.
 You can go to the semi-private Punta Gorda Country Club, which is an 18-hole, par 72 golf course.
 They have a driving range and a pro shop, and they rent clubs as well – if you don’t have any.